 - 4 cups (about 10 slices) good-quality white bread, crusts removed, and cut into 1/2-inch pieces

-- In a large bowl, whisk together 4 cups all-purpose flour, 1/4 teaspoon baking powder and 1 teaspoon salt, and set aside.
+- In a large bowl, whisk together flour, baking powder and salt, and set aside.

-- In a separate medium bowl, whisk together 2 large egg yolks and 1 1/2 cups milk.
+- In a separate medium bowl, whisk together egg yolks and milk.
 Pour into bowl with flour.